paladp/cs203-S2019-assessment/assessment.md

 * Interaction with the customer
 * Interaction with the team leaders
 * Interaction with the course instructor
+  * Communicate with the instructor, follow the project and course requirements.
+This include reply email, answer questions..etc.
+    * N = None
+      Communicated with the instructor badly, didn't follow the project and course requirements
+    * I = Inadequate
+      Communicated with the instructor poorly, followed part of the project and course requirements
+    * A = Adequate
+      Communicated with the instructor well, followed most of the project and course requirements
+    * G = Good
+      Communicated with the instructor well, followed all project and course requirements
+    * E = Excellent
+      Communicated with the excellently, followed all project and course requirements
 * Interaction with the teaching assistants

 ## Revision of Guides